Amanda Vanstone: Political career

-She had also been criticized for overturning a deportation order and granting a visa in 2005 to Francesco Madafferi who had been implicated by Italian officials as a dangerous mafia figure.
+She had also been criticised for overturning a deportation order and granting a visa in 2005 to Francesco Madafferi who had been implicated by Italian officials as a dangerous mafia figure.
 In fact Madafferi is thought to be a member of the Calabrian 'Ndrangheta, known by the name Honoured Society in Australia, which, although similar, is a crime organization distinct from the Sicilian Mafia (however, common usage is to lump all such organizations together as Mafia).
 Francesco and his brother Antonio ("Tony") Madafferi, a stall holder in Melbourne's Wholesale Fruit and Vegetable market (known to have been controlled by the Honoured Society), were alleged in a report by Victoria Police's organised crime squad to belong to a crime family involved in blackmail, extortion and murder.
 The report was aired in 2000 at a court hearing during Francesco's fight against deportation, but was later dismissed by an Administrative Appeals Tribunal judge as containing information from unnamed and possibly unreliable police informers.
 Vanstone justified her decision to grant Madafferi a visa because of a mental illness he was said to be suffering.
 However it is alleged that relatives and associates of Madafferi donated up to $100,000 to the Liberal Party, and that four Liberal party politicians had discussed the visa case with Madafferi's supporters or Vanstone's office.
 In August 2008, Madafferi was arrested and charged, along with several of Australia's other suspected crime bosses (including Australian 'Ndrangheta boss Pasquale "Pat" Barbaro), after Australian Federal Police made the world's biggest ecstasy haul, seizing drugs with a street value of $440 million.

 In January 2006, a ministerial reshuffle saw Indigenous Affairs transferred to Mal Brough.
 Vanstone's title was changed to Minister for Immigration and Multicultural Affairs.
 In January 2007, the Senator was removed from the cabinet after an election-year reshuffle, with Kevin Andrews replacing her as the Immigration Minister in the new Department of Immigration and Citizenship (DIAC).

-In July 2006, Vanstone was criticized for holding shares in the South Australian agribusiness Wasley's Piggery.
+In July 2006, Vanstone was criticised for holding shares in the South Australian agribusiness Wasley's Piggery.
 Wasley's had come under fire after the group, Animal Liberation Australia, revealed footage of animal conditions which they say did not adhere to the state's animal welfare regulations.
 Vanstone responded stating that she is 'simply one shareholder in the business'.
 The RSPCA later conducted an inspection and found that while the sow stall sizes were smaller than regulation, the size was only a recommendation and could not be enforced.

 In February 2007, she released the lyrics to her "Ode to Australia", Under Southern Stars.

 On 26 April 2007, Vanstone announced her immediate resignation from politics, telling reporters, "It is always important to look to the future and with that in mind it is important for me to move on to the next phase of my life".

 It was announced that she was to be appointed an Ambassador to Italy.

-On October, 2012, Vanstone joined the board of the Port Adelaide Football Club.
+In October 2012, Vanstone joined the board of the Port Adelaide Football Club.